bricc-lab/bricc-lab.github.io/_pages/team.md

 ## Virginia Tech Interested Students

-<span style="color:white">Currently a Virginia Tech student and interested in getting involved with BRICC@MICS?</span>
+<span style="color:green">Currently a Virginia Tech student and interested in getting involved with BRICC@MICS?</span>

 Our group hosts weekly interest group meetings to learn about research conducted by the current students, in addition to discussing other research domains in the